Animal

 History: The basset Artesien Normand was created by French breeders in the late 19th century from a mix of bassets from Normandy and Artois.
 It was developed as a small game hound.

-Physical Description: This is a small to medium size sturdy but elegant dog that is markedly longer than it is tall.
+Physical Description: This is a small to medium size, sturdy but elegant dog that is markedly longer than it is tall.
 It has a narrow, domed skull and wide muzzle of medium length.
-The nose is broad and black and they eyes are large and dark.
-The ears are set low, very long, and of fine leather; they are folded or corkscrewed.
-There is a long neck and large turned out feet.
+The nose is broad and black, and their eyes are large and dark.
+The long ears are folded or corkscrewed, set low, and are of fine leather.
+The neck is long and the feet are large and turned outwards.
 The long tail is tapered.
-The short weather resistant coat is typical of hound trip color or in white with orange patches.
+The short, weather-resistant coat is typically of hound tip colors or in white with orange patches.
 The coat on the back may be grizzled.

 Height: 10 to 14 inches